Google Analytics 4 for Shopify: complete setup guide 2026

 How does Consent Mode work?

-When a visitor refuses cookies, GA4 switches to cookieless pings.
-You will then see aggregated data without individual user tracking.
+When a visitor rejects cookies, GA4 switches to cookieless pings.
+You then see aggregated data without individual user tracking.
 This is GDPR-compliant but less accurate.

 Webshops lose an average of 20-40% tracking data